People who are blind don’t use the Internet.

 To achieve digital accessibility, you need to redesign your website.

 False!
 AudioEye is solving technology issues with technology, remediating issues of accessibility on existing websites without altering the form or function of a site and helping companies mitigate risk.
-From Day 1 the AudioEye technology identifies and fixes the most common issues of accessibility –all behind the scenes.
-AudioEye goes beyond accessibility to enhance usability for all site visitors, but especially aging populations with low vision, the nearly 1 in 10 people with dyslexia, and anyone who better understands information by listening rather than reading – the Ally Toolbar which is part of the AudioEye Ally Managed Services – addresses these and a range of needs.
+From Day 1 the AudioEye technology begins to identify and fix the most common issues of accessibility –all behind the scenes.
+AudioEye goes beyond accessibility to enhance usability for all site visitors, but especially aging populations with low vision, the nearly 1 in 10 people with dyslexia, and anyone who better understands information by listening rather than reading – the AudioEye Toolbar – addresses these and a range of needs.